digiaonline/graphql-php/README.md

 ```

-The public API consists of many more functions that can also be used separately.
+The public API consists of many more functions that can also be used directly.
 Developers can also choose to not
-use the functions at all and wire everything together themselves.
+use the functions at all and wire everything together themselves if they prefer.

 ## Contributing